hashicorp/terraform-provider-google/docs/r/bigquery_table.html.markdown

 * `expiration_ms` -  (Optional) Number of milliseconds for which to keep the storage for a partition.

+* `field` - (Optional) The field used to determine how to create a time-based partition.
+If time-based partitioning is enabled without this value, the table is partitioned based on the load time.

 * `type` - (Required) The only type supported is DAY, which will generate one partition per day based on data loading time.